benjaminsnorris/bennorris.com/_posts/2019-03-22-what-physical-panic-attacks-feel-like.md

 I have had a number of panic attacks over the past few months.
 There are two different flavors, or types, that I have experienced.
 I will cover the second type, mental panic attacks, in a later post.
 I think of first type as physical panic attacks.
 During one of those, I become physically debilitated, and essentially lose control of my faculties for a time.
 These are usually short in duration, typically one to three minutes or so, and then the recovery can be anywhere from half an hour to an hour.

-As I have worked through the beginning of treatment at the [OCD & Anxiety Treatment Center](https://www.theocdandanxietytreatmentcenter.com/), I have found out that I do not meet the criteria for panic disorder.
+As I have worked through the beginning of treatment at [The OCD & Anxiety Treatment Center](https://bennorris.com/tags/toatc/), I have found out that I do not meet the criteria for panic disorder.
 That means that my panic attacks are a function of my OCD, which also means that as I work on managing my OCD, I have a good chance that my panic attacks will decrease in frequency and severity.

 In the movie *Fantastic Beasts and Where to Find Them*, we were introduced to the Obscurus creature, and its host, the Obscurial.
 When I watched the movie, I was struck by the similarities between Credence losing control of his Obscurus, and my experience of a physical panic attack.
 Physical panic attacks have always come as a result of a heightened and flooded emotional state.
 Often, I am dropped to the ground, even forcibly, so that I end up with bruises on my arms and knees.
 My breathing becomes rapid and shallow, and sometimes I am left screaming.
 I am usually overcome with a physical sensation of pressure and tightness.
 I clutch my arms and squeeze and feel as if I am holding on for dear life.
 When it passes, I am left completely weak, in mind and body.
 I feel totally exhausted.